watany-dev/HAWKLING/README.md

-# Mejiro
+# Hawkling

-Mejiro is a command-line tool for managing AWS IAM roles, with a focus on identifying and cleaning up unused roles.
+Hawkling is a command-line tool for managing AWS IAM roles, with a focus on identifying and cleaning up unused roles.
 It provides functionality for listing all IAM roles, detecting unused roles, and safely deleting them either individually or in bulk.

 ## Features